geokscott/cigar_scraper/README.md

 There are two files:

-cigar_scrape.py: Uses multiple threads to concurrently process the web pages. (takes about 38 seconds to process 27 page requests)
+cigar_scrape.py: Uses multiple threads. (takes about 38 seconds to process 27 page requests)

-cigar_scrape_async.py: Uses asycronous processing with aiohttp and asyncio. (takes about 28 seconds)
+cigar_scrape_async.py: Uses asycronous processing with aiohttp and asyncio. (takes about 10 seconds)

 Sample email output: